- Teaches students:

 I would love to share my passion and joy of music with anyone who wants to discover their own journey into the musical world.

-I have worked with student's from the age of five through adulthood.
+I have worked with student's from the age seven through adulthood.
 I enjoy working with any age group.
 As a teacher, I am always looking for new ideas to aid in a student's musical journey.

 I teach to the student's "learning style."
 I use whatever resources are available to reinforce musical concepts.
 I am patient, and laid back.
 I want my students to feel comfortable, and know that they can be themselves when they are working with me.
 Most of all what a student can expect is a teacher who is interested in them, their progress, and making the our time together as enjoyable as possible.
 I believe that I help students see the joy music brings to their lives.